csc-training/geocomputing_course/materials/job_types.md

 * Connection interruption means that job is gone.
      * Note: With persistent `compute node shell` from the web interface or using Linux tool [screen](https://www.geeksforgeeks.org/screen-command-in-linux-with-examples/) it is possible to keep a job running while closing the terminal.

 Apart from interactive jobs, a job can be classified as **serial, parallel or GPU**, depending on the main requested resource.
 A serial job is the simplest type of job whereas parallel and GPU jobs may require some advanced methods to fully utilise their capacity.
-So instead of starting 10 shells to run 10 things at once, get to know serial jobs:

 ## Serial jobs